The cart is empty

 Controversy, confusion, and cancer have come to surround soy in recent years.
 Studies have found that, depending upon who conducts or is included in any given study, the legume can inhibit, aid, or have no effect on cancer growth, leaving many of us wondering whether we should stay away from soy products or eat them religiously.

-According to the American Institute for Cancer Research (AICR), the American Cancer Society, and the Mayo Clinic, we should neither banish nor gobble up soy.
-Moderate amounts of a soy product — about three servings a day – isn’t likely to have harmful effects, and can be a great, economical way to consume plant-based protein and other nutrients.
+According to the American Institute for Cancer Research (AICR) and the Mayo Clinic, we should neither banish nor gobble up soy.
+Moderate amounts of a soy product — about one to two servings a day – isn’t likely to have harmful effects, and can be a great, economical way to consume plant-based protein and other nutrients.
 Soy provides essential amino acids, fiber, vitamin C, thiamin, folate, calcium, magnesium, phosphorus, potassium, and manganese.

 To get just the right amount of soy in your diet, remember that soy comes in many forms, such as tofu, soymilk, miso, soy nuts, tempeh, soy yoghurt, soy ice cream, and soy flour.
 One serving works out to be approximately half a cup of tofu or tempeh, a cup of soymilk, half a cup of cooked edamame, or an ounce of soy nuts.